 All supervisors of staff will receive two (2) hours of sexual harassment prevention training within six (6) months of hire or their assumption of a supervisory position and every two (2) years thereafter.
 All other employees will receive one (1) hour of sexual harassment prevention training within (6) months of hire and every two (2) years thereafter.
 Such training will address all legally required topics, including information about the negative effects that abusive conduct has on both the victim of the conduct and others in the workplace, as well as methods to prevent abusive conduct undertaken with malice a reasonable person would find hostile, offensive, and unrelated to an employer’s legitimate business interests.
 Abusive conduct includes but is not limited to repeated infliction of verbal abuse, such as the use of derogatory remarks, insults, and epithets, verbal or physical conduct that a reasonable person would find threatening, intimidating, or humiliating, or the gratuitous sabotage or undermining of a person’s work performance.
 Supervisors shall also be trained on how to appropriately respond when the supervisor becomes aware that an employee is the target of unlawful harassment.
 Other staff will receive sexual harassment prevention training as required by law.

 Each employee has the responsibility to maintain a workplace free from any form of sexual harassment.
 Consequently, should any individual, in particular those with supervisory responsibilities, become aware of any conduct that may constitute sexual harassment or other prohibited behavior, immediate action should be taken to address such conduct.
-Any employee who believes they have been sexually harassed or has witnessed sexual harassment is encouraged to immediately report such harassment to the Managing Director of Human Resources.
+Any employee who believes they have been sexually harassed or has witnessed sexual harassment is encouraged to immediately report such harassment to the Director of Human Resources.
 See Appendix A for the “Harassment/Discrimination/Retaliation Complaint Form.”
 See Appendix B for the general “Internal Complaint Form.”

 Sexual harassment may include, but is not limited to: